1. What happens if I do not use all of my Meal Swipes or Food Dollars?

 Any unused meals (including Old Gold Meal Swipes) expire at the end of each semester.
 Unused Food Dollars carry over from fall to spring semester but expire at the end of the spring semester.

 2. What’s being served right now?
 Can I check the menu?

 Our menus are available online on the Campus Dish Website and through our CampusDish app available for both Android and iOS.

 3. What is the difference between Food Dollars and Deacon Dollars?

-Food Dollars can only be used for food purchases.
-Deacon Dollars can be used at a variety of locations, including the bookstore, the Deacon Shop, and laundry services in addition to Wake Forest Dining venues.
+Food Dollars can be used only for food purchases.
+Deacon Dollars can be used at a variety of locations, including the bookstore, the Deacon Shop and laundry services in addition to Wake Forest Dining venues.
 Deacon Dollars carry over as long as you are enrolled as a Wake Forest student.

 4. Can I add more Food Dollars?

 Additional Food Dollars may be added at our office at Reynolda Hall 12 or by visiting the Campus Dish website.

 Meal Plan changes are administered from the Office of Residence Life and Housing.
 For more information and deadlines, please visit the Residence Life and Housing website.

 6. How do I track my Meal Plan usage?